mmadwn/mmadwn/README.md

   🚀 Passionate about creating innovative solutions and learning new technologies
 </p>

-- 🎓 I'm a computer engineering graduate from Diponegoro University
+- 🖥️ Computer Engineering graduate from Diponegoro University
-- 🌱 I'm currently learning about web and mobile development
+- 🌐 Exploring Web and Mobile Development
 - 💼 Open to exciting opportunities in the tech industry

 ##### 💡 Skills & Interests:
+- Motion Design
 - Full Stack Development
 - Cloud Computing